sciZer0/7/v/README.md

 Why all the problems of Bitcoin – including the awful Gini and inefficiency – were predefined?

-This is becouse Bitcoin was  the first decentralized token and the creator should use only durable solutions – not simultaneously efficient but only durable.
+This is becouse Bitcoin was  the first decentralized token and the creator had to use only durable solutions – not simultaneously efficient but only durable.

-Including, in order for the Bitcoin blockchain to get started, the creator should create unproportionally big rewards for the most earliest adopters (miners), predefining the awful Gini. *More on this below.*
+Including, in order for the Bitcoin blockchain to get started, the creator had to create the unproportionally big rewards for the most earliest adopters (miners), predefining the awful Gini. *More on this below.*

 Now, we have the possibility to find and use both dural and  efficient solutions.